 You Cultivate Friends, Your Friends Cultivate You

 Don't create a circle with only "positive" enablers; surround yourself with people who also encourage you.
-Not encourage you in the modern variation, but in the classical sense, in the way of challenge.
 They may make you angry at times, but they will also be the ones you thank, the ones who will influence you the most in your life.
 In award speeches, we don't thank the friends and accomplices who wallowed with us, stayed up and ate ice cream with us, finished a bottle of wine us.
-Those things are nice and have a place, but when it comes to appreciation for enduring influence and not immediate comfort, we thank our teachers.
+Those things are nice and have a place, but when it comes to appreciation for enduring influence rather than immediate comfort, we thank our teachers.

-Comfort is an agreement that we will not influence one another.
-Encouragement is an agreement that we will actively influence one another.
+Comfort is an agreement that we will not influence each other; encouragement is an agreement that we will actively influence one another.
 There is ample room for both in our lives.
 Just as water flows in and out, we cultivate our relationships and our relationships cultivate us.

 Comfort your friends but also challenge them.
-Listen to their ideas but also give them new ideas.
-When you're chasing after happiness, people can say, "Oh that's good enough.
-Good job," or, "Go!
-Don't give up.
-Keep pushing.
-You can do it!"
-Which is needed?
-The truth is, it depends.
+Listen to their ideas but also give them feedback.
 Often what we need is the opposite of what we want.
-But if we keep hearing what we want to hear, they are only getting more of the same.
+But if we keep hearing what we want to hear, we are only getting more of the same.
 And nothing changes from that.

 In the right context, comfort can be medicine: imagine a sick child or someone who has endured a loss.
-In the wrong context, it can be poison: for an addict, someone in a toxic relationship, someone in a job with no future.
-It is when we assert morality (good and bad) into tasks, that we lose sight of context.
-We fear that if we do not accomplish what is intended or expected, we are bad.
+In the wrong context, it can be poison: imagine an addict, someone in a toxic relationship, someone without a future.
+It's when we assert morality, good or bad into tasks, that we lose sight of context.
+We fear that if we don't accomplish what is intended or expected, we are bad.
 Even when no one tells us so.
-Because when we do complete a task, if we are always told we are good, then the opposite must also be true when we can't accomplish it.
+Because when we do complete a task, if we're always told we are good, then the opposite must also be true when we can't accomplish it.

 Just as when one child is told they are good, the other children assume they are bad.
 (So we end up telling every child they are good.)
 And when we don't accomplish something, we must be bad.
-That is the framework of logic we have been taught.
+That is the framework of logic we've been taught.
 Only being given positive reinforcement does not mean we are unaware of its opposite.
 Even without negative reinforcement, the unintended outcome of positive reinforcement is negative reinforcement, because any lack of positive reinforcement will be considered a negative.
-We do not need to be told we are bad, being told nothing implies the same.
+We don't need to be told we're bad because being told nothing will mean the same.
 That is the indirect consequence.
 Now everyone is being praised, which defeats the purpose in which it was initially created, to facilitate improvement.

 Growth is a system.
 We improve through trial and error not trial and validation.
 Without error, when we fear error, we rob ourselves of improvement.
-We mustn't take feedback as being more than it is.
-They are observations and they say nothing about our value or virtue.
-When receiving encouragement, we mustn't take them as ad hominem attacks.
-When giving encouragement, we mustn't dish out ad hominem attacks.
-When it is an attack on character is when we must weed them out.
-But if people we know are likely to engage in such indiscretion, we must ask ourselves why we spend time with this person?
-And they too must ask the same of themselves if you engage in such foolishness.
+We mustn't take feedback as being more than it is; they're observations and they say nothing about our virtue or value.

 Variety Is Healthy

 The truth is, some people will have breakthroughs and some people will break.
-It is a risk to allow ourselves to change.
-To allow ideas to penetrate our hearts.
-When we grow comfortable with darkness, we must be bold, to open ourselves to new light, when we have grown so used to dimness.
-Courage requires an ability to handle vulnerability, it rises from vulnerability.
-And vulnerability requires courage; otherwise, we won't survive it.
+It's a risk to allow ourselves to change, to allow new ideas to penetrate our hearts.
+When we grow comfortable with darkness, we must be bold enough to open ourselves to new light.
+Courage requires vulnerability, it rises from it.
+But it also takes courage to be vulnerable.
 When we avoid being vulnerable, courage has no room to grow.
 When we pretend to be strong is when weakness arises.
-If we are strong, then there is nothing left to see but weakness.
-If we are perfect, then there is nothing left but imperfections.
-Courage isn't an easy thing, but neither is happiness, neither is staying power.
+If we seek perfection, we'll only see imperfections.

 When being encouraged to do our best, we can often feel sensitive and pressured.
-We can turn inspiration into oppression when we become too controlling — when we are too frail.
-In giving and receiving encouragement, rather than adding the pressures of morality (good and bad), change your perspective and acknowledge things as systems, processes, and feedback.
+We can turn inspiration into oppression when we are too frail.
+In giving and receiving encouragement, rather than adding the pressures of morality, good or bad, change your perspective and acknowledge things as systems, processes, and feedback.
 Fear of getting hurt can muddy our judgment, but how are we to live without ever getting hurt?
 Happiness takes courage.
 And it takes a great deal of courage to live a daring life.